187sec/4400-Project/README.md

 ***-**-017558-35-5337 -----------------------------

 File        : MAIN_SERVER.c
-Purpose     : Demonstrate how to setup a server/ client with E2EE using emCrypt.
+Purpose     : Demonstrate how to setup a server/ end client with E2EE using emCrypt.
 */

 /*********************************************************************